FAQ

 Q: Why has nobody called me to confirm the locate has been completed?

-Not all utilities in Alaska provide “positive response” at this time.
+Not all utilities in Alaska provide a “positive response” at this time.
 Locates are required by law to be completed in two working days or within 10 working days in remote areas.
 It is the excavator’s responsibility to maintain the markings.
-However, if you believe the locates are incorrect or incomplete, 811 Alaska Digline will research it for you and work to resolve the issue in a timely manner.
-You can check the locate status for those who do participate in positive response online.
+However, if you believe the locates are incorrect or incomplete, 811 Alaska Digline will research it for you and work to resolve the issue promptly.
+You can check the locate status for those who do participate in positive responses through our web portal.
 If you are a homeowner click HERE.
 All professional excavators click HERE.

 Q: Is there a charge for this locate?